aryanrai97861/DSA-/README.md

 # 🚀 DSA Practice – LeetCode Solutions

 This repository contains my Java solutions to Data Structures and Algorithms problems from https://leetcode.com/u/heyy_aryanrai/.
-I'm maintaining this as part of my daily practice to improve problem-solving skills and prepare for software engineering interviews.
+I'm maintaining this as part of my daily practice to improve problem-solving skills and prepare for interviews.

 ---